Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 What are the top ATS systems?

-Can ATS read PDF?
+Can ATS read PDFs?

 How do I know if a company uses ATS?